Project-42/Victor_CV/README.md

 ▪ Systems administration for customer’s critical environments

-▪ Design and maintenance activities including patching
+▪ Design and maintenance activities including patching and Database Refresh

-▪ Database Performance tuning and daily issues troubleshooting
+▪ Database Performance tuning and daily issues troubleshooting and root cause analysis (RCA)

-▪ Resolution of escalated issues in critical situations
+▪ Resolution of escalated issues in critical situations with constant commication with the customer technology stakeholders

 ▪ System analysis and reporting